KoolieAid/nvim/README.md

 ## Suggestions
 - Issues and PRs are welcome :)
     - Issue for things that I may figure out myself
     - PRs for things that I cannot figure out on my own.
-(5 days of learning rn)

 ## How to use
+### Prerequisite
+1. Have `ripgrep` installed for telescope
+2. Have a C compiler installed (i.e. gcc, clang) for telescope

 ### Windows
 1. Go to `AppData/Local`